-Driving in France isn’t drastically different to driving in the UK.
-Nonetheless, if it’s your first time hiring a car in the country, there are a few differences you should be aware of.
+If it’s your first time hiring a car in the country, there are a few differences you should be aware of.
 This guide will tell you all you need to know before setting off in your hire car in France.

 Roads in France